-"Official Statement" means the Official Statement, dated November 14, 2019, as supplemented, prepared and distributed in connection with the initial sale of the Subordinate Series 2020 Bonds.
+"Official Statement" means the Updated Official Statement, dated March 27, 2020, prepared and distributed in connection with the initial sale of the Subordinate Series 2020 Bonds.

 "Participating Underwriter" means any of the original underwriters of the Subordinate Series 2020 Bonds required to comply with the Rule in connection with the offering of the Subordinate Series 2020 Bonds.